Rocca di Manerba del Garda: Fauna

 The territory is home to aquatic and volatile flying and gliding animals.
 Due to the protection given to lake areas, there is the presence of great biodiversity, firstly birds common buzzard (Buteo buteo), common kestrel (Falco tinnunculus), European nightjar (Caprimulgus europaeus) and also seagulls.
 There are reptiles such as the common green lizard (Lacerta bilineata).
 There are also many kinds of insects.
-Very ordinary in the Rocca di Manerba del Garda are butterflies, it is possible to find different species such as scarce swallowtail (Iphiclides modalities), marbled white (Melanargia galatea) and Old World swallowtail (Papilio machaon).
+Very ordinary in the Rocca di Manerba del Garda are butterflies, it is possible to find different species such as scarce swallowtail (Iphiclides podalirius), marbled white (Melanargia galathea) and Old World swallowtail (Papilio machaon).

 Selected species of fish in the adjacent lake area are subject to protection and cannot be fished, to maintain the rarest and most endangered species.

 The most common fishes present on the reef of Rocca di Manerba del Garda are the common carp (Cyprinus carpio), Squalius cii, eel (Anguilla), and the black bullhead (Ameiurus melas).

 In order to maintain the ecological diversity, study, and monitor the species, it is strictly prohibited to hunt, build, or drive motor vehicles in the designated area.